hiteshgeek/code_navigator/README.md

-# Code Navigator
+# Code Navigator (code-navigator-hiteshgeek)

-Code Navigator is a Visual Studio Code extension that lets you quickly jump to the next or previous code block (function, class, struct, trait, interface, etc.) in any programming language using keyboard shortcuts.
+Code Navigator (code-navigator-hiteshgeek) is a Visual Studio Code extension that lets you quickly jump to the next or previous code block (function, class, struct, trait, interface, etc.) in any programming language using keyboard shortcuts.

 ## Features